Douglas Murray (author): Foreign policy

 In his book Neoconservatism: Why We Need It, Murray argues that neoconservatism is necessary for fighting against dictatorships and human rights abuses.
 Murray wrote in support of the Iraq War in 2004, and defended the war against critics on multiple occasions.
-He has called for continuing the War on terror on Iran, Syria, and any regime which supports terrorism.
+He has called for continuing the war on terror on Iran, Syria, and any regime which supports terrorism.
 In 2021, Murray chastised the Biden administration for withdrawal of US troops from Afghanistan.

 In March 2018, Hungarian politician Viktor Orbán posted a photo on his official Facebook account of himself reading the Hungarian-language edition of The Strange Death of Europe by Murray.
 In May 2018, Murray was personally received by Orbán in Budapest as part of the "Future of Europe" conference, along with other conservative figures such as American political strategist Steve Bannon, and according to Hungarian state media had an individual discussion and photograph with Orbán.

 Israel and antisemitism

 In 2013, Murray condemned journalist Owen Jones for claiming that Israel had killed an 11-month old child in a military strike.
 Jones responded by criticising Murray for ignoring a UN report which said an Israel airstrike had killed numerous innocent civilians.
 In 2014, Murray defended and supported Israel during the 2014 Gaza War.
 Murray also defended Israel's right to defend itself, saying, "If you don't believe that Israel has the right to stop a group that has proposed repeatedly since its existence that it wants to annihilate Israel, if you believe that Israel doesn't have the right to try and stop this enemy, then of course you don't believe Israel has the right to exist; you believe Israel has the right to die."
-In private during the conflict Murray and David Frum helped write speeches for Israeli diplomat Ron Prosor.
+In private, Murray and David Frum helped write speeches for Israeli diplomat Ron Prosor during the conflict.
 During a visit to Israel in 2019, Murray praised Israeli society's "attitude towards nationalism", and lauded Israel's approach to border security.

 Starting in October 2023, Murray reported from Israel for six months following the October 7 attacks.
 He visited the kibbutzim that were attacked in the October 7 war and interviewed Israeli Prime Minister Benjamin Netanyahu.
 Murray has been a supporter of Israel during the ongoing Gaza war.
 On 12 October 2023, after the Hamas-led October 7 attacks, he was invited to present a speech at the Lauderdale Road Synagogue in London which defended Jews and the State of Israel, and which gathered almost one million views online.
 Murray has been a supporter of Israel's military response to the October 7 attacks.
 He spent around 6 months in Israel, visiting Gaza twice, and writing in defense of Israel's actions.
 Murray has criticised anti-Israel protests and rhetoric in Western countries like Britain as being motivated by antisemitism and support for terrorism rather than genuine concern for Palestinians.
 He has described some protests as "terrorist marches" and said they are organised by pro-Hamas factions aiming to spread disinformation.